 Up-to-date health and safety guidelines: Our camp staff will comply with all organization, municipal, and provincial health guidelines, and will update guidelines as needed.
 Royal Botanical Gardens will make aware all program participants of required actions and measures in a reasonable amount of time before the start of a program if and as regulations change within a program’s run time.

-Maximizing outdoor time: Camp will take place entirely outdoors this summer, with indoor spaces reserved for washroom and/or heat breaks.
+Maximizing outdoor time: Camp will take place entirely outdoors, with indoor spaces reserved for washroom and/or heat breaks.
 Please note: in case of inclement weather, camp will be inside for the duration of the inclement weather period.